-Airport Taxis: Taxis are readily available outside the Berlin-Tegel Airport's Terminal A1.
-Avoid touts and unlicensed taxis.
+Airport Taxis: Taxis are readily available outside airport terminals A, C, and E. Avoid touts and unlicensed taxis.
 Private hotel shuttle services to and from Berlin-Tegel Airport are also available.

 Facilities: Facilities include banks, bureaux de change, ATMs, a post office, business centres and baby rooms.
 There are several shops, including duty-free, and a selection of restaurants.
 Disabled facilities are good; travellers with special needs should contact their airline in advance.

 Parking: There are a number of parking lots at Berlin-Tegel Airport, all within easy walking distance of the terminal building.
-Short-term parking in parking lot P2 costs €6 for the first hour up to a maximum daily charge of €44.
+Short-term parking costs €6 for the first hour up to a maximum daily charge of €44.
 Long term parking is also available.

 Berlin Schönefeld Airport (SXF)Location: The airport is located 11 miles (18km) from Berlin's city centre.

 Time: GMT +1 (GMT +2 between the last Sunday in March and the Saturday before the last Sunday in April).

 Transfer between terminals: Although the airport has four terminals (A, B, C and D) the airside part of the concourse is all joined so the terminals are only important when checking in.
 Terminal C is only used on special occasions and the rest of the terminals are within easy walking distance of one another.